 After this, we spread a mixture of frozen hash brown potatoes and peppers, which gets topped with a healthy dose of enchilada sauce.

-We bake it until almost cooked through before adding our cheese sauce and green onion.
+We bake it until almost cooked through before adding our cheese sauce (or try my cheddar sauce) and green onion.
 Then we bake some more until everything’s hot and bubbly.

 Here it is, step by step (but don't forget to read the recipe!):

 Frozen hash brown potatoes.
 Look for a brand with no ingredients other than potatoes, especially oil.

 Peppers.
 This casserole is delicious with poblano pepper, but you can substitute any other relatively mild pepper of a similar size with great results.

 Cheese sauce.
 To get a nice golden yellow top, you want to use a light touch when spreading the cheese sauce.
 It's okay if a bit of enchilada sauce mixes in, but the goal is the keep the cheese on top rather than mixing into the enchilada sauce.

 Onions.
 To keep this recipe simple, I softened the peppers in the microwave.
 But if you really love onions, you could saute a whole yellow onion in a pan with the peppers, and mix that in with the hash browns.